Product » Xeams » Installation scenarios

 Message flow before installation

-- Users send their out-bound messages using SMTP to your primary server, which then sends the message out on the Internet.
+- Users send their outbound messages using this primary server, which then sends the message out on the Internet.

 Modifications in your primary server